davide-marino00/PBI_DOCS/refac.md

 Here's a breakdown of what it does:

 - **SUM**: This function adds up all the values in a specified column.
-- **vw_Timesheet**: This refers to a table (or view) that contains timesheet data, which likely includes various details about employee hours worked.
+- **vw_Timesheet**: This refers to a table (or view) that contains timesheet data, which likely includes records of hours worked by employees.
 - **[Hours]**: This is the specific column within the `vw_Timesheet` table that contains the number of hours each employee has logged.

-In simple terms, this measure totals all the hours worked by employees as recorded in the timesheet, providing a single number that represents the overall hours worked during a specific period or across the entire dataset.
-This can be useful for reporting, payroll calculations, or analyzing workforce productivity.
+In simple terms, this measure totals all the hours worked as recorded in the timesheet, providing a single number that represents the overall hours worked by all employees during a specific period or under certain conditions.
+This is useful for tracking labor costs, project hours, or overall productivity.

 **`TotalContractedHours`**